maksp86/ha-zepp/README.md

 - Toggle light, change its effect, brightness and color (if this possible)
 - Media player support with play/pause, prev/next, volume control
 - Vacuum robots support (cleaning status, battery monitoring, start/pause/stop global cleaning, locate vacuum and send it back to dock)
+- Input buttons support (press, see last press time)
+- Scenes support (turn on, see last time it was turned on)

 ## Screenshots
 ![image](images/1.png)